OctopusDeploy/blog/blog/2022-q2/chocolatey-powershell-and-runbooks/index.md

 ![Running runbook](images/run-runbook-run.png "width=500")

-You can grab a coffee now because it takes some time to install all of the applications and dependencies.
+You can grab a coffee now because it takes time to install the applications and dependencies.
 After your coffee, the runbook should be complete.
 Your server will be fully configured and you can avoid the pain of next, next, finish installs, and application configuration.

 ![Completed runbook](images/completedrunbook.png "width=500")